-Why is a competitive strategy important?
+Why is having a competitive strategy important?

 The higher the competition in your industry, the harder it is to keep pace.
 When you enter a concentrated market, you should set a high bar, or else you won’t manage to compete with your business opponents, especially with those who sell similar products.